Local User Groups

 - Networking and job opportunities

-Many people who want to get involved with AUGI user communities on a leadership level nevertheless wonder what will be required of them if they do.
+Many people who want to get involved with software user communities on a leadership level nevertheless wonder what will be required of them if they do.
 One distinct benefit of being a user group leader is that many of the tasks have been streamlined such that it requires less time to manage.
-AUGI understands people are busy and has, therefore, developed a local community program that automates much of the website updating tasks.
+There are resources available to make this easier.